Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Results and Discussion

-\textbf{Direction Prediction Visualization}: The color-coded bars at the bottom of each plot (green for correct direction, blue for incorrect) provide immediate visual feedback on prediction reliability.
+The temporal analysis reveals several important characteristics.
+The gray vertical line separating validation and test sets shows generally smooth transitions in prediction quality, indicating robust model generalization.
+The absence of significant performance degradation in test sets validates our training methodology.
+The shaded regions representing prediction ranges effectively bound the actual values in most cases, with wider uncertainty bands appearing during periods of higher sleep variability.
+This adaptive uncertainty quantification provides valuable confidence information for clinical decision-making.
+The color-coded bars at the bottom of each plot (green for correct direction, blue for incorrect) provide immediate visual feedback on prediction reliability.
 Notably, clusters of correct predictions often coincide with stable sleep patterns, while incorrect predictions tend to occur during rapid transitions.